banzaman/article-preview-component/README.md

 # Built With

 - Technologies used: HTML, CSS, SASS.
-- Tools used: GIT, GITHUB.
+- Tools used: GIT, GITHUB AND VSCODE

 ### The challenge